 Chat Pipeline

-The bot interacts with the meeting’s native chat UI via DOM automation:
+The bot interacts with the meeting’s native chat UI via DOM automation:- Write: opens the chat panel, types the message, and sends it

 - Read: captures messages from the chat panel (sender, text, timestamp)